marcosgabarda/olga-secret-santa-bot/README.md

 # Telegram's Bot for a Secret Santa game

-Made with :heart: with Python 3.
+Made with :heart: using Python 3.